pagarevijayy/vijay-pagare-blog/README.md

-# Vijay Pagare's Blog
+# Vijay Pagare

-This is the source code for my personal blog built with [Hugo](https://gohugo.io) and the [Hugo Bear Blog theme](https://github.com/janraasch/hugo-bearblog).
+This is the source code for my personal website/blog built with [Hugo](https://gohugo.io) and the [Hugo Bear Blog theme](https://github.com/janraasch/hugo-bearblog).
 Hosted on [GitHub Pages](https://github.com/pagarevijayy/vijay-pagare-blog).

 ## 🚀 Features